eringrand/edav/_posts/2015-04-21-satscores.md

 <section>

-# SAT Scores for the High Schools in New York City
+# SAT Scores for High Schools in New York City
 _[Link to the our preoject repositiory](https://github.com/eringrand/edavproj)_
 </section>